-NatureServe is leveraging Esri ArcGIS tools and Microsoft cloud computing to generate high-resolution habitat maps for imperilled species – providing critical information for smart conservation action.Learn about NatureServe
+NatureServe is leveraging Esri ArcGIS tools and Microsoft cloud computing to generate high-resolution habitat maps for imperiled species – providing critical information for smart conservation action.Learn about NatureServe

 Globally, more than one million species are at risk of extinction.
-Without precise information on where those species are likely to be found, conservationists struggle to prioritise their efforts.
-Regulations for protecting endangered species inhibit agriculture, housing and infrastructure development in areas where there is uncertainty about the presence of at-risk species.
+Without precise information on where those species are likely to be found, conservationists struggle to prioritize their efforts.
+Regulations for protecting endangered species inhibit agriculture, housing, and infrastructure development in areas where there is uncertainty about the presence of at-risk species.

 Mapping at-risk species with AI